 1. Who gets the glory?

 “Therefore, as it is written: “Let the one who boasts boast in the Lord.”
-1 Cor 1:31
+1 Corinthians 1:31

 2. What are you doing to get healthy and lose weight?

 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
-Prov 3:5-6
+Proverbs 3:5-6

 If you’re seeking God, then you can feel confident that you are on the right path or that if you veer off, He will continue to direct your steps.
 When you’re following His will, you will develop a healthy self-image because you will feel more confident in His strength and not your own.